NetApp/harvest/docs/configure-zapi.md

 from the target system, and does not perform any calculations or post-processing.
 Since the attributes of most APIs have an irregular tree structure, sometimes a plugin will be required to collect all metrics from an API.

-The [ZapiPerf collector](#zapiperf-collector) is an extension of this collector, therefore the share many parameters and configuration settings.
+The [ZapiPerf collector](#zapiperf-collector) is an extension of this collector, therefore they share many parameters and configuration settings.

 ### Target System